 The Ultimate Parent has granted restricted stock unit awards ("RSUs") pursuant to several stock-based compensation plans.
 The plans provide for the deferral of a portion of certain employees' incentive compensation with awards made in the form of restricted common stock or in the right to receive unrestricted shares of common stock in the future.
-Awards under these plans are generally subject to vesting over time contingent upon continued employment and to restrictions on sale, transfer or assignment until the end of a specified period, generally one to four years from date of grant.
+Awards under these plans are generally subject to vesting over time contingent upon continued employment and to restrictions on sale, transfer or assignment until the end of a specified period, generally one to four years from the date of grant.
 All or a portion of an award may be canceled if employment is terminated before the end of the relevant restriction period.
 All or a portion of a vested award also may be canceled in certain limited situations, including termination for cause during the relevant restriction period.
-Recipients of RSUs may have voting rights, at the Ultimate Parent's discretion, and generally receive dividend equivalents.
-The Ultimate Parent determines the fair value of RSUs based on the grant-date fair value of its common stock, measured as the volume-weighted average price on the date of grant.
+Recipients of stock-based awards may have voting rights, at the Ultimate Parent's discretion, and generally receive dividend equivalents.
+The Ultimate Parent determines the fair value of RSUs (including RSUs with non-market performance conditions) based on the grant-date fair value of its common stock, measured as the volume-weighted average price on the date of grant.
+RSUs with market-based conditions are valued using a Monte Carlo valuation model.